RownakAlRashid04121997/C-programs/README.md

 # C-programs
-My basic practice of C programming
+This is my basic practice of C program